Chapter 5 : Partners

 The smile that I had been trying to supress quickly came back to my lips.
 I had currently made Polyjuice Potion twice so far.
 Once in second year, when we were trying to get information out of Malfoy and once last year, when we had to break into the Ministry of Magic.

-‘I’ll get the ingredients then shall I. Don’t you bother moving yourself,’ I spat bitterly.
-I didn’t even wait for Malfoy’s reply before I stormed off to the supply cupboard where I met Harry.
+'I'll get the ingredients then shall I. Don't you bother moving yourself,' I said sarcastically before adding 'pompous arse', just loud enough for him to hear.
+I didn't even wait for Malfoy's reaction before I stormed off to the supply cupboard where I met Harry.

 I gave him a modest little nod and a smile, before returning to my table.
 I noticed that Malfoy had actually managed to move himself and had filled the cauldron with water and had lit the fire to boil it.